gotoariel/folium-demo/README.md

 # Summary

 A barebones Flask app that demonstrates some basic Folium functionality using the WMATA API.
-The boilerplate for hosting the app on Heroku is included.
+This exact repository is hosted on Heroku [here](http://whorl.herokuapp.com).

 The core of this demo is the Jupyter notebook (`demo.ipynb`).
 It goes into depth, with links, comments, and examples including GeoJSON/choropleths and the Walk Score API.
 An HTML version of the notebook is available as `demo.html`.